OrfeasLitos/advising-sessions/log.md

+## 2/3/2020

+Today we had a 35' meeting with Prof. Kiayias.
+We discussed future steps in my research.

+* LN privacy: We reiterated a research direction here: what is the most private possible version of an LN functionality, given an anonymous communication channel as hybrid?
+* Virtual payment channels: We reviewed the idea of building channels on top of channels and how that can be modelled in UC.
+If it cannot be modelled in a modular way, there may be room for a new generic UC theorem for combining small protocols into big ones more freely.
+This is the primary focus for now.
+* Hydra & Ethereum rollup: Prof. Kiayias proposed that I work on allowing various Hydra heads to work with each other.
+Rollup from Ethereum may be of interest here.

+Bitcoin snarks, rational miners at the tx-fee regime, a potential talk at the Stirling University for Andrea Bracciali and the project on selling data over Bitcoin were mentioned as well.

 ## 6/2/2020

 Today we had a 30' meeting with Prof. Kiayias.
 We went over the response to the LN paper